-If trying to get accepted into the college or university you want to attend seems intimidating, wait until you try to figure out how to pay for it.
-With higher education costs skyrocketing during the past couple of decades, you’ll want to spend just as much time researching financial aid, scholarships and grants as you do deciding where you want to attend and what you want to study — maybe even more.
+With higher education costs skyrocketing over the past couple of decades, you’ll want to spend just as much time researching financial aid, scholarships and grants as you do deciding where you want to attend and what you want to study — perhaps even more.

-Some $3.4 billion scholarship money is available to students, according to Fastweb.com, a free database of scholarships.
-Not all require stellar grades or a winning essay.
-But pretty much all of them require that you apply.
+More than $3.4 billion in scholarship money is available to students, according to Fastweb.com, a free scholarship database.
+Not all require stellar grades or winning essays, but most require applications.

 College grants are similar to scholarships in that you generally don’t have to repay them.
 But they are usually based on need, rather than merit or other qualifications.

-Most people have heard of Federal Pell Grants which are available to students who qualify based on need.
-They offer a maximum of $5,645 in aid for the 2013-2014 award year.
-(You can check the Department of Education website Studentaid.ed.gov for current information.)
-In addition, though there are several other federal education grants including Federal Supplemental Educational Opportunity Grants (FSEOG) for undergraduate students with exceptional financial need.
+Most people have heard of Federal Pell Grants, which are available to students who qualify based on need.
+They offer a maximum of $5,815 in aid for the 2016-2017 award year.
+(You can check the Department of Education website for current information.)
+In addition, there are several other federal education grants, including Federal Supplemental Educational Opportunity Grants (FSEOG) for undergraduate students with exceptional financial need.

-If you are a prospective student, complete the FAFSA – the Free Application for Federal Student Aid – even if you aren’t sure you will qualify for financial assistance.
-Just as the name suggests, it is completely free and it can help you find out how federal aid can help you pay for a college education.
+If you are a prospective student, it’s a good idea to complete the the Free Application for Federal Student Aid (FAFSA), even if you aren’t sure you will qualify for financial assistance.
+Just as the name suggests, it is completely free and can help you find out how federal aid can help you pay for a college education.
 As the Department of Education points out, millions of students are awarded approximately $150 billion in aid in the form of grants, low-interest loans and work-study funds to help them pay for college.

-But in order to be eligible, you must fill out the FAFSA.
-Most experts recommend you apply as close to Jan.
-1 as possible.
-Some aid is on a first-come, first-served basis.
-In addition, schools, and federal and state agencies, also have deadlines.
+In order to be eligible, you must fill out the FAFSA.
+Many aid sources besides the federal government require applicants to fill out the FAFSA as well.
+Most experts recommend you apply as close to January 1 as possible, because some agencies award aid on a first come, first served basis.
+In addition, schools and federal and state agencies also have deadlines.